dan-abu/dummy-equities-trading/README.md

 money and not your own.
 You can find out how to do this here:
 `https://docs.alpaca.markets/docs/authentication-1`.

-Add your keys to `secrets.txt` once they are ready.
+Add your keys to `.env` once they are ready.

 ## Watch outs
 -----------------------------------------------------------------------------------------
 If bot gets stuck in a `403 Client Error` cycle, be aware that Alpaca might be throttling your account.
+Get in touch with Alpaca if this happens.

 **HAPPY TRADING**